babylonhealth/Bento/README.md

 #### Box 📦

 `Box ` is a fundamental component of the library, essentially a virtual representation of the `UITableView` content.
 It has two generic parameters - `SectionId` and `RowId` - which are unique identifiers for  `Section<SectionId, RowId>` and `Node<RowId>`, used by the [diffing engine](https://github.com/RACCommunity/FlexibleDiff) to perform animated changes of the `UITableView` content.
+Box it's just a wrapper around array of sections.

 #### Sections and Nodes 🏗